-It is estimated that up to 4% of the world’s GDP is lost through corrosion each year so life-cycle costs are a key consideration in many modern construction projects.
-Sustainability is also becoming a significant factor when choosing materials and contractors, due to enforced regulations as well as conscious and ethical decisions, to ensure that buildings are as sustainable as possible.
+It is estimated that up to four per cent of the world’s GDP is lost through corrosion each year - a fact that makes lifecycle costs a key consideration in many modern construction projects.

-Galvanized products, once constructed or installed, can also be removed, re-galvanized and re-used, as well as being easily recycled with steel scrap in the steel production process.
+Galvanized products, once constructed or installed, can also be removed, re-galvanized and re-used.
+They are also easily recycled with steel scrap in the steel production process.